 The BREMF trainee scheme is aimed at graduates who are looking to pursue a career in Arts Administration.
 Past trainees have gone on to work at Spitalfields Music, the Orchestra of the Age of Enlightenment, The Academy of Ancient Music and the Voces 8 Foundation.

-Each year we offer Festival traineeships to at least two (more usually four or five) graduates who are keen to build a career in Arts Administration.
+Each year we offer Festival traineeships to at least four graduates who are keen to build a career in Arts Administration.

 Key points about the scheme

-- Download full details of how the scheme works in a ‘normal’ year
+- Download full details of the 2022 Graduate Trainee scheme

 - Trainees commit to around 10hrs per week from home, plus helping out with weekend events

-- Gain experience in a wide variety of tasks, including working in the production team for our summer opera course
+- Gain experience in a wide variety of tasks, from marketing to production

 - Unpaid, but all expenses reimbursed